anujanegi/ADAS/README.md

-# ADAS
+# ADAS v2.0
-Advanced Driver-assistance System
+Advanced Driver-assistance System <br> <br>

+This area will be updated soon.

 ## Structure of the project

-- The **detection** module contains utility to detect yawning and head movements;
 - The **extraction** module contains utility to get the facial features;
-- The **training** module contains neural network definition, dataset, and script to train the neural network;
-- The **tests** module contains tests for the trained model.
+- The **models** folder contains trained models for the project.

 ## Setup